Skip to Content

 OPAIP Funded Initiatives

-Ontario Post-Secondary Access & Inclusion Programs
+Ontario Post-Secondary Access and Inclusion Program

-Supported by the Ministry of Colleges, Universities, Research and Security, the Ontario Post-Secondary Access & Inclusion Programs (OPAIP) project provides funding for various projects and programs at Carleton University to support students’ access, transition, and retention into post-secondary education.
+Supported by the Ministry of Colleges, Universities, Research Excellence and Security, the Ontario Post-Secondary Access & Inclusion Program (OPAIP) project provides funding for various projects and programs at Carleton University to support students’ access, transition, and retention into post-secondary education.
 The programs listed below are offered as part of OPAIP to support students as they navigate their experience as a Raven.

-Academic Support Workshops
+Academic Support

 The Centre for Student Academic Support (CSAS) offers online Learning and Writing Support Workshops to support students in developing their academic skills and strategies.
 They also offer the Grammar Foundations program which provides academic writing support for English Language Learners.